 The gap between grinding wheels

 - Consistency in the gap between wheels is crucial to the bar’s final shape and cut.
 If it is not held in consistent control, this can result in distorted or deformed parts.
-Ensuring proper gap control helps to properly switch the wheel speed from approach speed into the feed rate to optimize cycle time.
+Ensuring proper gap control helps to switch the wheel speed from approach speed to the feed rate to optimize cycle time.